Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

     - You can add products once to all applicable fields

 ### Creating a Regular Plan
 Sales agreements are generated from proposals that have been approved by a grower.
 Agreements are separated by product types of seed, fertilizer and chemicals.
 This is standard as there may be different fiduciary requirements for these different product types.
 For example, 3 agreements could be created, one for seed, one for fertilizer and one for chemicals.
 The sale agreements include customer, prepayment details, payment terms, with products, quantity and pricing.
-There is also the ability to capture the company branch for each agreement.
+<strong>*Each agreement can be associated with company branch.*</strong> [^6]

-These sales agreements are integrated with FinOps.
+<strong>*These sales agreements are integrated with FinOps.*</strong> [^7]

-1. Plan to sales agreement
+1. <strong>*Plan to sales agreement*</strong> [^8]
 2. Plans
 3. Generate new plan record
 4. Populate applicable fields